fodori/jsonui/packages/docs-site/src/pages/getting-started/gettingStarted.md

 ## Next Steps

-After you see how the JsonUI works, you can write your own component library or own functions to use.
+After you see how the JsonUI works, you can write your own component library and your own modifiers/actions to use.